 What is a Circuit Breaker ?

-A circuit breaker is a manually operated electrical power switch that can detect short circuit and overload conditions.
-It turns itself Off when one of these conditions is detected.
-Short circuit conditions are detected magnetically and overload conditions are detected thermally.
+A circuit breaker is a manually operated electrical power switch that can also detect short circuit and / or overload conditions.
+The most common type is Thermal Magnetic.
+It detects short circuit conditions magnetically and overload conditions thermally.
+When either condition is detected it breaks the circuit by turning itself Off.

-The advantage of using a circuit breaker for circuit protection, compared to a fused disconnect ?
-A circuit breaker doesn’t destroy itself breaking the circuit, so you can just turn it back On.
+The advantage of using a circuit breaker, compared to a fused disconnect, is a circuit breaker doesn’t destroy itself breaking the circuit.
+After you correct the problem that caused the circuit breaker to trip or turn itself Off, you can just turn it back On.

 What is a Fused Disconnect ?

-The disadvantage of using a fused disconnect for circuit protection, compared to a circuit breaker ?
-A fuse destroys itself breaking the circuit, so you can’t turn it back on after it operates, you have to replace the fuse.
+The disadvantage of using a fused disconnect for circuit protection, compared to a circuit breaker, is a fuse destroys itself breaking the circuit.
+After you correct the problem that caused the fuse to burn itself up or turn Off the power, you have to replace the fuse.

 What is a Motor Starter ?

-- A Disconnecting Means, a method of manually disconnecting motor power to allow the motor to be serviced.
+- Disconnecting Means – a method of manually disconnecting power.

 What is an FVNR Starter ?